CodePartnersMD/MD301-guide/curriculum/00-prep/FACILITATOR.md

 ## How do I prep for today?

-Publish the lab 00 assignments in a folder in the course repository on GitHub.
+- Publish the lab 00 assignments in a folder in the course repository on GitHub.
+- Prepare a 10-15 demonstration to introduce the topic of today's code challenges.

 ## What changed from the previous class?
 N/A